Decentralized policy learning with partial observation and mechanical constraints for multiperson modeling: Variational recurrent neural networks

 \section{Variational recurrent neural networks}

-In this section, we briefly overview recurrent neural networks (RNNs), variational autoencoders (VAEs), and variational RNNs (VRNNs).
+Here we briefly overview RNNs, VAEs, and VRNNs.

-From the perspective of probabilistic generative model, a RNN models the conditional probabilities with a hidden state $h_t$ that summarizes the past history in the first $t-1$ timesteps: \eq{ p_{\theta}(a_t | a_{< t}) = \varphi(h_{t-1}), \quad \quad h_t = f(a_t, h_{t-1}), } where $\varphi$ maps the hidden state to a probability distribution over states and $f$ is a deterministic function such as LSTMs \cite{Hochreiter97} or GRUs \cite{Cho14}.
+From the perspective of a probabilistic generative model, an RNN models the conditional probabilities with a hidden state $h_t$ that summarizes the history in the first $t-1$ timesteps: \eq{ p_{\theta}(a_t | a_{< t}) = \varphi(h_{t-1}), \quad \quad h_t = f(a_t, h_{t-1}), } where $\varphi$ maps the hidden state to a probability distribution over states and $f$ is a deterministic function such as LSTMs or gated recurrent units (GRUs).
 RNNs with simple output distributions often struggle to capture highly variable and structured sequential data.
-Recent work in sequential generative models addresses this issue by injecting stochastic latent variables into the model and using amortized variational inference to infer latent variables from data.
-VRNNs \cite{Chung15} is one of the methods using this idea and combining RNNs and VAEs.
+Recent work in sequential generative models addressed this issue by injecting stochastic latent variables into the model and using amortized variational inference to infer latent variables from data.
+A VRNN \citep{Chung15} is one of the methods using this idea and combining RNNs and VAEs.

-VAE \cite{Kingma14} is a generative model for non-sequential data that injects latent variables $z$ into the joint distribution $p_{\theta}(a, z)$ and introduces an inference network parametrized by $\phi$ to approximate the posterior $q_{\phi}(z \mid a)$.
-The learning objective is to maximize the evidence lower-bound (ELBO) of the log-likelihood with respect to the model parameters $\theta$ and $\phi$: \eq{\mathbb{E}_{q_{\phi}(z | a)}\brcksq{\log p_{\theta}(a | z)} - D_{KL}(q_{\phi}(z \mid a) || p_{\theta}(z))} The first term is known as the reconstruction term and can be approximated with Monte Carlo sampling.
-The second term is the Kullback-Leibler divergence between the approximate posterior and the prior, and can be evaluated analytically if both distributions are Gaussian with diagonal covariance.
+A VAE \citep{Kingma14} is a generative model for nonsequential data that injects latent variables $z$ into the joint distribution $p_{\theta}(a, z)$ and introduces an inference network parameterized by $\phi$ to approximate the posterior $q_{\phi}(z \mid a)$.
+The learning objective is to maximize the ELBO of the log-likelihood with respect to the model parameters $\theta$ and $\phi$: \eq{\mathbb{E}_{q_{\phi}(z | a)}\brcksq{\log p_{\theta}(a | z)} - D_{KL}(q_{\phi}(z \mid a) || p_{\theta}(z))}.
+The first term is known as the reconstruction term and can be approximated with Monte Carlo sampling.
+The second term is the KL divergence between the approximate posterior and the prior, and can be evaluated analytically if both distributions are Gaussian with diagonal covariance.
 The inference model $q_{\phi}(z \mid a)$, generative model $p_{\theta}(a \mid z)$, and prior $p_{\theta}(z)$ are often implemented with neural networks.